cinc-project/automate/components/docs-chef-io/content/automate/config_chef_server.md

 Click [here](automate/install/#configuring-an-external-postgresql-database) for more information on external PostgreSQL configuration.

-## ADDING RESOLVERS FOR POSTGRESQL DATABASE
+## Adding resolvers for PostgreSQl database

 Click [here](automate/install/#adding-resolvers-for-postgresql-database) for more information on external PostgreSQL configuration.